zenithdreamer/supermeowmeow/README.md

 ## 🏗️ Code Structure

 This project currently maintains all game logic in `main.c`.
 While this approach isn't ideal for large-scale production games, it was chosen deliberately for rapid prototyping purposes.

-## 🤝 Contributing

-Feel free to contribute to the project by submitting issues or pull requests.

 ## 📄 License